 We stayed in the centre of São Roque de Minas, at the Hotel da Canastra, which is in front of the main square and we loved it!
 The rooms are simple, but very pleasant and cosy.
 The breakfast is wonderful, with various delicacies of regional cuisine.
 The owner of the place, Bia, is lovely.
 A very engaged woman, passionate about the region’s history, who explained a lot about the Canastrera culture.
 Bia does everything to make guests feel at home and it worked out so well with us that we even went to an engagement party for one of the hotel employees.

 If you like cosy environments, family service and good “prose”, you will love Hotel da Canastra.
 For those interested, follow contact number: +55 37 8819-0632

 Access to the Upper part of the Park is via Gate 1, 8km from São Roque de Minas.
-This area of the park has one of the most impressive landscapes we’ve ever seen and is a must stop for anyone looking for things to do in Serra da Canastra National Park in Brazil.
+This area of the park has one of the most impressive landscapes we’ve ever seen.
+It is a must-stop for anyone looking for things to do in Serra da Canastra National Park in Brazil.
 Get ready to marvel at the local landscape, a flat plateau with undergrowth that completely changes its appearance depending on the time of year.

 Some animals can be seen there, especially in the early morning.
 The road to the upper part of the park is very bad and the path can only be done by 4×4, on foot (trails), bicycle or motorbike.

-The ideal is to reserve a full day for the tour to allow time to visit the main tourist attractions of the Brazilian National Park da Canastra, such as the source of the São Francisco River, the Curral de Pedras, the upper part of Casca D’anta, some natural pools, among others.
+You should spare a full day for the tour to allow time to visit the main tourist attractions of the Brazilian National Park of Serra da Canastra.
+Up there, you find attractions such as the source of the São Francisco River, the Curral de Pedras, the upper part of Casca D’anta, some natural pools, among others.

 To get to it, you need to make a 700-meter trail.
 The path is peaceful and takes just 20 minutes, passing through a beautiful and intense forest.